Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field: Main results

-As our last item of concern, and as a response to question~(2) from the introduction, we formulate conditions that identify the law of $Z^D$-measures uniquely.
+As a by-product of the considerations underlying Theorem~\ref{thm:3}, we obtain a list of conditions that identify the law of $Z^D$-measures uniquely up to an overall multiplicative constant.
 We give these in an axiomatic form:

-\begin{theorem} Suppose~$\{M^D\colon D\in\mathfrak D\}$ is a family of random Borel measures that obey: \settowidth{\leftmargini}{(11)} \begin{enumerate} \item[(0)] (support and total mass restriction) $M^D$ is concentrated on~$D$ and $M^D(D)<\infty$ a.s. \item[(1)] (stochastic absolute continuity) $P(M^D(A)>0)=0$ for any Borel $A\subset D$ with $\leb(A)=0$. \item[(2)] (shift and dilation invariance) For any $a\in\C$ and any $\lambda>0$,
+\begin{theorem} Suppose~$\{M^D\colon D\in\mathfrak D\}$ is a family of random Borel measures that obey: \settowidth{\leftmargini}{(11)} \begin{enumerate} \item[(0)] (support and total mass restriction) $M^D$ is concentrated on~$D$ and $M^D(D)<\infty$ a.s. \item[(1)] (stochastic absolute continuity) $P(M^D(A)>0)=0$ for any Borel $A\subseteq D$ with $\leb(A)=0$. \item[(2)] (shift and dilation invariance) For any $a\in\C$ and any $\lambda>0$,